-Mark Ritzmann was born in Brecon and as a young boy studied Piano with Catherine Phillips and Organ with cathedral organist, Hazel Gedge.
+Mark Ritzmann was born in Brecon and as a young boy studied Piano and Organ.
 He was organist at his home church for some 10 years, and also accompanied a local choir where he gained experience from playing for their soloists.

 He has helped and encouraged many young choristers to gain awards including the now highly successful singer, Katherine Jenkins, a former Head Chorister at St.David’s.
 In 2006 he was awarded the Archbishop of Wales Certificate of Merit for services to Church music, and the following year received an award from the High Sheriff of West Glamorgan for ‘great and valuable services to the community’.

-In 2010, he co-founded the Neath Polyphonic Choir which gave its inaugural concert on 2nd July 2010, to a rapturous reception and standing ovation from its audience.
-Neath Polyphonic has since become a very vibrant choir in the community and has gained a strong following of friends and devotees, who eagerly look forward to each concert.
+In 2010, he co-founded the Neath Polyphonic Choir which has since become a very vibrant choir in this area and has gained a large number of friends and followers.
 In July 2014, Mark was delighted to receive a Citizenship Award from Neath Town Council ‘in recognition for his service in the community’.